PB-Orid/pbx-group-security/content/blog/vvosk/graphviz_n_atom_macos.md

 This guide will introduce one of the ways building graphs with text (DOT-language style) and text editor such as Atom.
 There are different ways of creating graphs with DOT-language.
 To name few:
 - In online editor, eg: [WebGraphViz](http://www.webgraphviz.com/)
-- IDE/text editor + GraphViz application [+ IDE Plugins]
+- IDE/text editor + GraphViz application + IDE Plugins
 - RStudio + R + DiagrammeR

 The first option in the above list is the fastest way to start building your graphs with DOT-language.
 You just simply need to run that website in your favourite Internet browser, eg Mozilla Firefox, Google Chrome, Internet Explorer or Safari.
 And start building DOT-diagrams.
 So, I believe, this option does not require much attention.

-Today, I will stop my attention at the option 2: “IDE/text editor + GraphViz application [ + Plugins]”.
+Today, I will stop my attention at the option 2: *IDE/text editor + GraphViz application + Plugins*.
 The latter means, that in order to build DOT-graphs we will need to utilise the following 3 main tools:
 1. GraphViz application – to be able to convert DOT-text into grpahs.
 2. IDE/Text editor – which is Atom.io for the purpose of this article.
 3. Atom GraphViz plugin(s) – visualise Dot-diagrams in real-time within Atom.